Deals of the day-Mergers and acquisitions

 ** Discussions between Swiss Re and SoftBank about the Japanese group potentially taking a stake in the reinsurer are faltering, the Financial Times reported, quoting people close to the situation.

 ** America Tower Corp will acquire Telkom Kenya’s transmission towers in a deal expected to be concluded in the second half of this year, allowing Telkom to invest in its internet network, the two companies said.

+** EU antitrust regulators approved ArcelorMittal’s bid for Italian group Ilva after the world’s largest steelmaker pledged to sell a string of businesses across Europe to address competition concerns.
 (Compiled by Nivedita Balu in Bengaluru)